mihasm/obsidian-autosave-control/README.md

 ## Link the Plugin for Testing

 Create a symbolic link from the plugin's build directory to your Obsidian vault's `.obsidian/plugins/` directory.

-## Testing

-Enable the plugin in Obsidian and test your changes.

 ## License